apache/incubator-weex-loader/README.md

 ## Install

 ```
-npm install weex-loader --save
+npm install weex-loader babel-loader babel-preset-es2015 babel-runtime babel-plugin-transform-runtime --save
 ```

 ## Feature

 0. Can load `.we` file.
-1. Can load parted files(`.js/.css/.tpl`) instead of one `.we` file.
+1. Can load parted files(`.js/.css/.html`) via a `src` attribute.
-2. Can chain any loader you want when write parted files.
+2. Can specify a custom language to chain any loader.
-3. Can require a CommonJS module.
+3. Can specify name when require `.we` file.
-4. Can specify the name of a component.
+4. Can write es2015 in script.

 ## Usage